Medical treatment works!

 Anonymous – You only share as much information as needed

 So, you can view a helpline as a ‘safe’ place where you can ask all your questions regarding signs and side effects of clonidine addiction.
 We invite you to finally talk openly and honestly about:

 Whether or not you’re drinking or using other drugs.

 Most importantly, you can understand which treatment options might help you – after just one phonecall.
 If you are ready to get better Call Now!

 What Are the Stages of Treatment?

 If you have accepted that you have a problem with clonidine use and want to get help – you are already on the path towards recovery.
-To make sure that you have the right professionals at your side to support you Call 1-877-894-7935 to talk to a trained addiction recovery specialist, and determine your next step of finding rehab help.
+To make sure that you have the right professionals at your side to support you call us to talk to a trained addiction recovery specialist, and determine your next step of finding rehab help.

 1st STEP: EVALUATION AND ASSESSMENT – Clonidine treatment begins with an initial medical exam to determine your physical and psychological condition upon entry into the treatment program.
 This period can last up to 24 hours, as medical staff set up a diagnosis, chart your drug use history, and outline the course of your personalized treatment program.

 2nd STEP: MEDICAL DETOX – Stopping clonidine on your own is not advised, especially if you’ve been abusing multiple substances.
 This is where medical detox at an inpatient clinic can help stabilize acute withdrawal and attend to any medical and/or psychiatric conditions as they arise.
 Detoxing from clonidine under the medical supervision of doctors and nurses can lessen your discomfort, minimize any risks, and improve future prognosis.